amithendin/somedb/README.md

 formatted string (without indentation).

 ### How to use

-I honestly felt this project was too early in development to publish a separate project dedicated to the client so for now they way to use this is kinda hacky and only works in rust but the communication data format is pretty simple and should be easy to implement in any popular language.

 first create a module with a directory for the client in you project copy the client.rs and utils.rs to the module and include them from there